 6. Surgery:

 Surgical options are considered for more severe cases of urinary incontinence.
-Procedures like sling placement or bladder neck suspension can provide additional support to the urethra for stress incontinence.
+Procedures like sling placement or bladder neck suspension can support the urethra for stress incontinence.

-• Sling Procedures: Surgical placement of a sling under the urethra or bladder neck can provide additional support to prevent stress incontinence.
+- Sling Procedures: Surgical sling placement under the urethra or bladder neck can provide additional support to prevent stress incontinence.

 7. Pelvic floor biofeedback:

 Pelvic floor biofeedback is a non-invasive technique that uses sensors to provide real-time feedback about muscle activity and bladder function.
-For urinary incontinence, pelvic floor biofeedback assists in training individuals to strengthen pelvic floor muscles for stress incontinence and gain control over bladder contractions for urge incontinence.
+For urinary incontinence, biofeedback therapy pelvic floor assists in training individuals to strengthen pelvic floor muscles for stress incontinence and gain control over bladder contractions for urge incontinence.

-• Pelvic floor biofeedback for urinary incontinence for pelvic floor muscle retraining is a treatment to help patients learn to strengthen or relax their pelvic floor muscles in order to improve bowel or bladder function and decrease some types of pelvic floor pain.
+- Pelvic floor biofeedback for urinary incontinence and pelvic floor muscle retraining are treatments that help patients learn to strengthen or relax their pelvic floor muscles to improve bowel or bladder function and decrease some types of pelvic floor pain.

-• Auxiliar muscles biofeedback: In addition to pelvic floor muscles, several other muscle groups such as abdominal, gluteal, quadriceps, etc. can play a role in managing urinary incontinence, depending on the type and underlying causes of the condition.
+- Auxiliary muscles biofeedback: In addition to pelvic floor muscles, several other muscle groups, such as abdominal, gluteal, quadriceps, etc., can play a role in managing urinary incontinence, depending on the type and underlying causes of the condition.
 EMG pelvic floor biofeedback is a valuable therapeutic technique used to target and train various muscle groups beyond the pelvic floor muscles in managing urinary incontinence, depending on the specific type and causes of the condition.

 8. Neuromodulation: